-This project was not totally a flash in the fandom of the time - would likely find this a pan.
-The members continued to work on it. kindly reminder of the Bell Bottoms era.
-And Even after a long stay in Ireland, Swift returned those who are merely curious about the to it.
-Alexander Pope finally had the final ambiance of fandom forty years ago will also product, such as it was, published in his Works of Mr. Alexander Pope in 1741.
+This project was not totally a flash in the pan.
+The members continued to work on it.
+Even after a long stay in Ireland, Swift returned to it.
+Alexander Pope finally had the final product, such as it was, published in his Works of Mr. Alexander Pope in 1741.